|9-28.010||Foundational Principles of Corporate Prosecution|

 - the corporation’s history of similar misconduct, including prior criminal, civil, and regulatory enforcement actions against it (see JM 9-28.600);

-- the corporation's willingness to cooperate in the investigation of its agents (see JM 9-28.700);
+- the corporation’s willingness to cooperate, including as to potential wrongdoing by its agents (see JM 9-28.700);

-- the existence and effectiveness of the corporation's pre-existing compliance program (see JM 9-28.800);
+- the adequacy and effectiveness of the corporation’s compliance program at the time of the offense, as well as at the time of a charging decision (see JM 9-28.800);

 - the corporation’s timely and voluntary disclosure of wrongdoing (see JM 9-28.900);

-- the corporation's remedial actions, including any efforts to implement an effective corporate compliance program or to improve an existing one, to replace responsible management, to discipline or terminate wrongdoers, to pay restitution, and to cooperate with the relevant government agencies (see JM 9-28.1000);
+- the corporation’s remedial actions, including, but not limited to, any efforts to implement an adequate and effective corporate compliance program or to improve an existing one, to replace responsible management, to discipline or terminate wrongdoers, or to pay restitution (see JM 9-28.1000);

 - collateral consequences, including whether there is disproportionate harm to shareholders, pension holders, employees, and others not proven personally culpable, as well as impact on the public arising from the prosecution (see JM 9-28.1100);

-- the adequacy of remedies such as civil or regulatory enforcement actions (see JM 9-28.1200); and
+- the adequacy of remedies such as civil or regulatory enforcement actions, including remedies resulting from the corporation’s cooperation with relevant government agencies (see JM 9-28.1200); and

 B. Comment: The factors listed in this section are intended to be illustrative of those that should be evaluated and are not an exhaustive list of potentially relevant considerations.
 Some of these factors may not apply to specific cases, and in some cases one factor may override all others.
 For example, the nature and seriousness of the offense may be such as to warrant prosecution regardless of the other factors.
 In most cases, however, no single factor will be dispositive.
 In addition, national law enforcement policies in various enforcement areas may require that more or less weight be given to certain of these factors than to others.
 Of course, prosecutors must exercise their thoughtful and pragmatic judgment in applying and balancing these factors, so as to achieve a fair and just outcome and promote respect for the law.